dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/delimiter.md

 ## Usage

-Specify a custom delimiter in your `dbt_project.yml` file to override the global separator for all seed values:
+Specify a delimiter in your `dbt_project.yml` file to customize the global separator for all seed values:

 <File name='dbt_project.yml'>